Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Preliminaries

-Note that, as we show, the notion of Pseudo-Nash can be extended to parameterized games---like the guessing game from the introduction, modified so that player one has a variable size input and the utilities depend on this size.
+Looking ahead in the technical part of our paper, we remark that our notion of pseudo-equilibrium will allow us to seamlessly extend the above classical notions also to parameterized games---like the guessing game (\Cref{example: Nash fails}), modified so that player one has a variable-size input (or input that depends on a cryptographic security parameter) and the utilities depend on this size.